Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

  #) *Let the User fill their 'Vehicle' preferences or dislike for best result on Algorithm 'Best Route' calculus.*

     #) The App must store the preference or dislike of the User
-    #) The 'Best Route' Algorithm must not present 'Best Routes' with 'Vehicles' that the User dislikes

- #) *Let the User buy online tickets for the majority of the public transports involved on the 'Best Route' chosen.*
+ #) *Let the User buy online tickets for the majority of the public transports involved on the route chosen.*

+    #) The App must provide an "Arrange System".
+    #) The "Arrange System" can query external systems and reserve vehicles for user.
-    #) The App must provide a link to a Payment service page in which the User can buy the tickets.
+    #) The "Arrange System" can redirect the user to secure pages in which can be buyed tickets for tranports inolved on the route chosen.

  #) (**optional**)  *Let the User modify settings for the Algorithm 'Best Route'such activating 'Green Mode' or enabling options like "No traffic lighters", "No Schools at 16:00", "Show Autovelox".*